qtnc/6pad2/doc/configuration.md

 Note that the python file named after the 6pad++ executable is automatically run if it exists, i.e. if the 6pad++ executable is called 6pad2.exe, a file 6pad2.py is automatically executed at startup.

+Python modules must be in *lib* or *plugins* directories in order to be importable.
+However, DLLs of C++ extensions must be in the same folder as the 6pad++ executable.

 ## defaultLineEnding {#le}
 The default line ending convention to use when creating a new empty file.
 Default to 0.